 We decide to add a part that aims to solve our readers’ issues on security camera & system wires.
 You are invited to add your own insights in the comment below!
 We will feature your opinions in this article!

-Q 2.
-How Long Can I Run Security Camera Wires
+Q 1.
+How Long & How Far Can I Run Security Camera Wires

-After you have been routing the security cameras wires outside, you can add a security camera wire cage to protect your camera from being tempered or stolen by the thieves.
+After routing the security cameras wires outside, you can add a security camera wire cage to protect outdoor cameras from being tempered or stolen by the thieves.

 Can security camera wire be spliced?